 All applications are asked to specifically demonstrate how they contribute to one or more of the following: crime prevention/ education or community engagement.

-Project must seek to tackle on or more of the following priority areas:
+The project must seek to tackle one or more of the following priority areas:

 - Putting victims first and reducing inequalities